marleelackey/SWE-400-Project/README.md

 Mappers - Ace & Joshua B

-A user should be able to create an element that gets added to the data source. - due 10/11 We need to: create a UI - 10/11 create an ExecuterForCommands class that calls execute on proper command - 10/10 create a Command interface - 10/10 create the concrete command AddElementCmd - 10/10 constructor for all the proper instance variables execute method that calls what it needs to in the domain object create an Element domain object class - 10/11 createConstructor(), findConstructor(), persist(), all business logic create an ElementMapperInterface - 10/11 create an ElementMapper for each inheritance pattern - 10/11 method to create an element
+A user should be able to create an element that gets added to the data source. - due 10/11
+* create a UI - 10/11
+* create an ExecuterForCommands class that calls execute on proper command - 10/10
+* create a Command interface - 10/10
+* create the concrete command AddElementCmd - 10/10
+** constructor for all the proper instance variables ** execute method that calls what it needs to in the domain object
+* create an Element domain object class - 10/11
+** createConstructor(), findConstructor(), persist(), all business logic
+* create an ElementMapperInterface - 10/11
+* create an ElementMapper for each inheritance pattern - 10/11 ** method to create an element

 A user should be able to modify how many moles we have of a chemical. - due 10/11